Board of Directors

 Previously, Heidi had worked as a business consultant developing small businesses.
 Before that, she spent 25 years at Marks and Spencer, most recently as an executive in group planning and strategy as well as managing a buying group.

 Heidi also worked as a lay member of the Aylesbury Vale CCG until 2013.
-She became a non-executive director for Bucks PCT (now Bucks NHS) in 2008 and chairs a Bucks speech and language therapy group.
-She lives in Milton Keynes.
+She became a non-executive director for Bucks PCT (now Bucks NHS) in 2008.

 Gary Marven